 One of Medicine Box’s most trusted colleagues is the NorCal medicinal cannabis brand Aunt Zelda’s.
 Founded by Mara Gordon, Aunt Zelda’s has prided themselves on making bespoke medical products for seriously ill patients, often working with specific patients directly.
 This allowed Mara and her team to drill down on precise dosages from plants grown specifically for the patients in question.
 This all changed after 2016, when Proposition 64 legalized cannabis throughout California.
 Believe it or not, that’s when Aunt Zelda’s patients got short-changed.

-“With the implementation of Prop 64, our physicians and nurses can do an excellent job guiding the patients as to profile, method of ingestion, dose, etc., but once the patient goes to fulfill their recommendation the guidance at the dispensary level is by individuals with varying degrees of knowledge who are incentivized to upsell and move specific products whether [they are] the best match for patients or not.
+“With the implementation of Prop 64, our physicians and nurses can do an excellent job guiding the patients as to profile, method of ingestion, dose, etc., but once the patient goes to fulfill their recommendation the guidance at the dispensary level is by individuals with varying degrees of knowledge who are incentivized to upsell and move specific products whether the best match for patients or not.
 Also, being able to work with smaller farmers who were dedicated to growing our patients’ medicine is no longer possible.
 Minimum acreage and cost of licensing has put most of these small farmers out of business, leaving behind an industry focused on biomass and ROI instead of patient outcomes.”

 – Mara Gordon, Aunt Zelda’s